GMOD/Apollo/docs/Configure.md

 ### System-wide Notifications

-The JBrowse plugin [System-wide Notices](https://github.com/TAMU-CPT/SitewideNotices/) provides notification services.
+The JBrowse plugin [System-wide Notices](https://github.com/TAMU-CPT/SitewideNotices/) can be used to provide notification services.
 See the [JBrowse Registry](https://gmod.github.io/jbrowse-registry/#!?page=1&perPage=5&term=Notices) for additional information and a demonstration.